ipapidi/WiSniff/README.md

 - Use the dropdowns in the GUI to select your desired interfaces and SSID
 - Internet remains connected via your internal card
-- The Alfa card is placed in monitor mode for sniffing
+- The network card is placed in monitor mode for sniffing
 - Works best with Debian-based systems such as Linux Mint and Kali

 ---